 Stirring it up!
+A Chocolaty Afternoon Snack.
 Sometimes our cookie jar is in reality a cookie plate – especially when I’ve baked a Chocolate Chip Oatmeal Sheet Cake.
 I found this recipe on The Old Farmer’s Almanac web site.
 From the original recipe I have cut down the sugars and chocolate chips a bit with no complaints from chocoholics!
 Great for an afternoon snack or a dinner dessert with a scoop of ice cream – Ben & Jerry’s of course!

 Chocolate Chip Oatmeal Sheet Cake

 350’F 20-25 minutes baking time Makes about 35 servings